XanaduAI/strawberryfields/doc/introduction/remote.rst

 * Using the :class:`~.RemoteEngine` to execute jobs remotely (e.g., on a quantum chip),
 * Managing submitted jobs,
 * Compiling quantum programs for specific quantum chip architectures,
-* Saving and running Blackbird scripts, our assembly language for quantum photonic hardware, and
+* Saving and running Blackbird scripts, an assembly language for quantum photonic hardware, and
 * Embedding and sampling from graphs on photonic chips.

 .. warning::